laravel/docs/queues.md

 <a name="dealing-with-failed-jobs"></a>
 ## Dealing With Failed Jobs

 Sometimes your queued jobs will fail.
 Don't worry, things don't always go as planned!
-Laravel includes a convenient way to specify the maximum number of times a job should be attempted.
-After a job has exceeded this amount of attempts, it will be inserted into the `failed_jobs` database table.
+Laravel includes a convenient way to [specify the maximum number of times a job should be attempted](#max-job-attempts-and-timeout).
+After a job has exceeded this number of attempts, it will be inserted into the `failed_jobs` database table.
+Of course, we will need to create that table if it does not already exist.
 To create a migration for the `failed_jobs` table, you may use the `queue:failed-table` command:

     php artisan queue:failed-table

     php artisan migrate

-Then, when running your [queue worker](#running-the-queue-worker), you can specify the maximum number of times a job should be attempted using the `--tries` switch on the `queue:work` command.
-If you do not specify a value for the `--tries` option, jobs will only be attempted once:
+When running a [queue worker](#running-the-queue-worker) process, you may specify the maximum number of times a job should be attempted using the `--tries` switch on the `queue:work` command.
+If you do not specify a value for the `--tries` option, jobs will only be attempted once or as many times as specified by the job class' `$tries` property:

     php artisan queue:work redis --tries=3

-In addition, you may specify how many seconds Laravel should wait before retrying a job that has failed using the `--backoff` option.
-By default, a job is retried immediately:
+Using the `--backoff` option, you may specify how many seconds Laravel should wait before retrying a job that has encountered an exception.
+By default, a job is immediately released back onto the queue so that it may be attempted again:

     php artisan queue:work redis --tries=3 --backoff=3

-If you would like to configure the failed job retry delay on a per-job basis, you may do so by defining a `backoff` property on your queued job class:
+If you would like to configure how many seconds Laravel should wait before retrying a job that has encountered an exception on a per-job basis, you may do so by defining a `backoff` property on your job class:

     /**
      * The number of seconds to wait before retrying the job.